polakowo/vectorbt/docs/docs/index.md

 ![](/assets/images/index_by_symbol.svg)

 Not only strategies and instruments can act as separate features, but also time.
-If we want to find out when our strategy performs best, it's reasonable to backtest over multiple time periods. vectorbt allows us to split one time period into many, given they have the same length and frequency, and represent them as distinct columns.
+If we want to find out when our strategy performs best, it's reasonable to backtest over multiple time periods.
+VectorBT allows us to split one time period into many, given they have the same length and frequency, and represent them as distinct columns.
 For example, let's split the whole time period into two equal time periods and backest them at once.